django-ftl/fluent-compiler/CONTRIBUTING.rst

 The next layer is ``fluent_compiler.compiler``, which handles actual compilation, converting FTL expressions (i.e. FTL AST nodes) into Python code.
 The bulk of the FTL specific logic is found here.
+See especially the comments on ``compile_expr``.

 For generating Python code, it uses the classes provided by the ``fluent_compiler.codegen`` module.
 These are simplified versions of various